HMS SAFE introduction

 The Fishery Management Plan for U.S. West Coast Fisheries for Highly Migratory Species (HMS FMP) was developed by the Pacific Fishery Management Council in response to the need to coordinate state, Federal, and international management.
 The National Marine Fisheries Service (NMFS), on behalf of the U.S. Secretary of Commerce, partially approved the HMS FMP on February 4, 2004.
 The majority of HMS FMP implementing regulations became effective on April 7, 2004.
 Reporting and recordkeeping provisions became effective on February 10, 2005.

-The HMS FMP has been amended five times since its implementation.
+The HMS FMP has been amended seven times since its implementation.
 Amendment 1, approved by NMFS on June 7, 2007, incorporates recommended international measures to end overfishing of the Pacific stock of bigeye tuna (Thunnus obesus).
 Amendment 2, approved by NMFS on June 27, 2011, makes the FMP consistent with revised National Standard 1 Guidelines.
 Amendment 3, adopted in 2015, added a suite of lower trophic level species to the FMP’s list of ecosystem component (EC) species.
 Consistent with the objectives of the Council’s FMPs and its Fishery Ecosystem Plan, Amendment 3 prohibits future development of directed commercial fisheries for the suite of EC species shared between all four FMPs (“Shared EC Species”) until and unless the Council has had an adequate opportunity to both assess the scientific information relating to any proposed directed fishery and consider potential impacts to existing fisheries, fishing communities, and the greater marine ecosystem.
-Secretarial approval of Amendment 4 was approved on April 24, 2018.
+Amendment 4 was approved on April 24, 2018.
 Amendment 4 revises and updates portions of the FMP to bring descriptions of the management context for HMS fisheries up to date and to better describe the Council’s role in the process of making stock status determinations including evaluations of the best scientific information available (BSIA).
 This amendment also changes the biennial meeting schedule to better align it with the National Marine Fisheries Service’s process for conducting HMS stock status determinations.
 Amendment 5 was approved December 14, 2017.
 This amendment creates a Federal permit for the California large mesh drift net fishery.
-Amendment 6, authorizing deep-set buoy gear (DSBG), is currently in the implementation phase with regulations expected to be in place by the end of 2022 or early 2023.
+Amendment 6, authorizing deep-set buoy gear (DSBG), was approved on March 31, 2023.
+Implemented regulations became effective on June 7, 2023.
 These measures include a limited entry permit program for use of DSBG in the Southern California Bight.
+On that date NMFS opened a 60-day window to submit applications for limited entry permits.
+Permits will then be issued according to the process described in the FMP.
+Amendment 7, updating descriptions of standardized bycatch reporting methodologies, was part of a comprehensive amendment package for all four Council FMPs and approved on July 5, 2022.

 Management unit species and ecosystem component species